jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 Our rating: ★★★★★ | 😎

-** Weight:** The watch's Weight is moderately designed at 47.1g, which is easy to wear all the time.
+The smartwatch's Weight is moderately designed at 47.1g, which is easy to wear all the time.
+The watch straps are adjustable according to your wrist size and feels soft on the skin.d

 #### 🤔How stylish Apple watch series 6 looks?
 Can the looks be customized?